404pandas/PARSR/README.md

 <!-- ![Screenshot alt description](directPathOfScreenshots) -->

 This project was built with the MERN stack and Apollo + GraphQL.
-It's currently not operational as the styling is switched to utilizing MUI.
+It's currently not deployed until the prototype MVP is completed.

 ### Built With